brianpkelley/md-color-picker/README.md

 var app = angular.module('myApp', ['ngMaterial','ngCookies', 'mdColorPicker']);
 ````

-- Place the directive where ever it is needed.
+- Place the directive wherever it is needed.
 _note:_ this breaks the old version 0.1 as it now uses _ng-model_ instead of _value_

 ````html